hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 And what is especially valuable is checking that all pieces of code that send or receive on a channel are consistent in the types of values that the they produce or consume.
-If we make a change to the set of possible messages, but forget to update some critical code to accommodate the change, the type checker will report an error at compile time.
+If you make a change to the set of possible messages in a Rust program, but forget to update some critical code to accommodate the change, the type checker will report an error at compile time.